 A Philosophical Debate With Tangible Rewards

-What makes this quest interesting: Unlike many side quests that feel disconnected from the world, this one takes place in Alexandra Monastery—a location you’ll visit naturally during the main story.
+What makes this quest interesting: Unlike many side quests that feel disconnected from the world, this one takes place in Alexandra Monastery—a location you’ll visit naturally during the main story mission “On the Trail of the Traitor.”
 The quest integrates seamlessly with your primary objectives while offering meaningful rewards based on your philosophical choice (or pragmatic loot assessment).

 The central question: Is violence sometimes justified as self-defense, or does it always perpetuate cycles of destruction?
-Your answer determines whether you walk away with heavy firepower or protective gear that enhances mobility.
+Your answer determines whether you walk away with protective gear that enhances mobility or heavy firepower.

 Let’s break down where to find both books, how to navigate the monastery’s various skill gates, and which Anchoress deserves your agreement (or which reward deserves your attention).